Sensory-Friendly ‘Goldilocks & the 3 Bears’

 Saturday, November 11 at 3pm

-Best for ages 3+ • Tickets $7 (includes service charge) • No refunds • Ticketing FAQs • Performance Location Information • Sensory & Social Stories for locations detailed below
+Best for ages 3+ • No refunds • Ticketing FAQs • Performance Location Information

 StoryBook Theater’s musicals are 55-mins and for ages 3-10.
 Based on familiar fairy tales, each show focuses on a life lesson and has a happy ending.
 With catchy songs and clever stories, StoryBook Theater shows are fun for the whole family.
 Learn more about us HERE.